-The effective date of the information being provided in this statement is December 31, 2016.
-The preparation date of such information is March 8, 2017.
+The effective date of the information being provided in this statement is December 31, 2017.
+The preparation date of such information is March 9, 2018.

-In accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities and the Canadian Oil and Gas Evaluation handbook, the tables contained in this filing outline the volumes and net present values of the Contingent Resources (sub-class Pending Development) attributed to the Moftinu field in the Satu Mare licence in Romania (the "Satu Mare Concession") of Serinus Energy Inc. (the "Company"), as evaluated by RPS Energy Canada Ltd. ("RPS"), the Company's independent reserves evaluator, in their report ("RPS Report") prepared on March 8, 2017, with an effective date of December 31, 2016.
+In accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities and the Canadian Oil and Gas Evaluation handbook, the tables contained in this filing outline the volumes and net present values of the Contingent Resources (sub-class Pending Development) attributed to the Moftinu field in the Satu Mare licence in Romania, the Sanghar licence in Tunisia and the Ech Chouech licence in Tunisia, owned by Serinus Energy Inc. (the "Company"), as evaluated by RPS Energy Canada Ltd. ("RPS"), the Company's independent reserves evaluator, in their report ("RPS Report") prepared on March 19, 2018, with an effective date of December 31, 2017.

 The RPS report evaluated the resources of Winstar Satu Mare S.A., an indirect 100% subsidiary of the Company.
-Winstar Satu Mare holds a 60% working interest and operates the Satu Mare licence in northwest Romania.
+Winstar Satu Mare owns and operates the Satu Mare license in northwest Romania, and the Ech Chouech and Sanghar producing fields in Tunisia.
+The Company owns and operates 100% of each of these contingent resources properties.